 Circumstances surrounding the vehicle stop may be unclear, coincidental, or even untruthful.
 A car stop may be deemed illegal if the police officer did not observe erratic driving, a swerving vehicle, or a traffic violation.
 This holds true even if subsequent chemical testing revealed that the driver was intoxicated.
 If the police officer did not have reasonable suspicion of DUI, testing and other evidence may be thrown out by the court due to a Fourth Amendment violation.

-Alternatively, if a DUI suspect is forced to take a breath test or have blood drawn, a judge may exclude the results.
+Alternatively, if a DUI suspect is forced to take a field sobriety test, breath test, or have blood drawn, a judge may exclude the results.
 Without this evidence, the DUI charge is likely to be dismissed.
 Any coercion by the officer should be mentioned to a DUI attorney because it could be critical to the case.
 In addition, a claim that the driver’s breath smelled of alcohol will not usually hold up in court because it is not proof of blood alcohol content or sufficient cause for arrest.

 As with other charges, police officers must read individuals their Miranda Rights.
 These explain that the individual has the right to remain silent and the right to consult an attorney prior to issuing any statements.
 If the officer did not read these rights during the time of the arrest, the individual charged should be able to have the DUI dismissed.